-A chance meeting with an old high school football teammate prompts Lehigh to visit the victim’s grieving mother, who will only talk to one who has suffered the same way—Lehigh’s own mother, who, in her advancing senile dementia, blames Lehigh for the death of his older brother when they were tikes.
+A chance meeting with an old high school friend prompts Lehigh to visit the victim’s grieving mother, who will talk only to one who has suffered the same way—Lehigh’s own mother, who, in her advancing senile dementia, blames Lehigh for the death of his older brother when they were tykes.
 When the two women bond, Lehigh becomes privy to new information revealing a series of clandestine meetings between Jared and Stacy leading up to his death—meetings that look a lot like an ongoing secret love affair, rekindled from their youth.

 As Lehigh continues his investigation, his doubts about Stacy’s innocence multiply—particularly when she appears to make romantic overtures to her ex-fianceé, attorney Paul van Paten, a leading member of the conspiracy against Lehigh.
 Cooperating with the only honest cop he knows in the county, Detective “Gentleman Jim” Wadsworth, Lehigh plays a high-stakes game of legal chicken to infiltrate the conspiracy and discover the truth behind Jared Barkley’s murder.

 The Mountain Man’s Bride picks up where The Mountain Man’s Dog leaves off, but each can be enjoyed independently of the other.
 The Mountain Man Mysteries combine the adventure and grit of a thriller, the suspense of a mystery, and the humor of a romantic dog cozy to delight and enchant all readers who enjoy a well-written story.

 Tanja D., Washington, DC

 What Others Are Saying About The Mountain Man’s Bride